absxn/process-env-parser/README.md

 To succeed:

 - All varibales with no `default` given must exist in the environment
+  - Empty string `""` is considered as non-existing!
 - No `parser` may throw
   - Parser exceptions turn result into `Fail` and the exception message is captured in the `envPrintable` fields.
 See examples below.